tomduck/electrostatics/README.md

 ### Biased Dipole in Flatland ###

 This example is for a theoretical electric field that is non-divergent in 2D (i.e., [Flatland]).
 There is no clumping and the zero-field point has the same number of lines entering and leaving it, as expected.
-This example confirms that the calculations are correct.

 [Flatland]: https://en.wikipedia.org/wiki/Flatland